You are listening to the Sean Hannity Radio Show Podcast.

 We're in Baton Rouge, Louisiana.

-You know, the Garth Brooks song operator.
+You know, the Garth Brooks song Operator got to put me on through.

-You got to put me on through, got to send our love down here to Baton Rouge.
+Got to send our love down here to Baton Rouge.

-I cannot even words can't describe what I've been through all day.
+I cannot even, words can't describe what I've been through all day.

 We got here last night.